1974 FIFA World Cup: Final

 The final was held on 7 July 1974 at Olympiastadion, Munich.
 West Germany was led by Franz Beckenbauer, while the Dutch had their star Johan Cruyff, and their Total Football system which had dazzled the competition.
 With just a minute gone on the clock, following a solo run, Cruyff was brought down by Uli Hoeneß inside the German penalty area, and the Dutch took the lead from the ensuing penalty by Johan Neeskens before any German player had even touched the ball.
 West Germany struggled to recover, and in the 26th minute were awarded a penalty, after Bernd Hölzenbein fell within the Dutch area, causing English referee Jack Taylor to award another controversial penalty.
 Paul Breitner spontaneously decided to kick, and scored.
 These two penalties were the first in a World Cup final.
 West Germany now pushed, and in the 43rd minute, in his typical style, Gerd Müller scored what turned out to be the winning goal, and the last of his international career as he retired from the national team.
 The second half saw chances for both sides, with Müller putting the ball in the net for a goal that was disallowed as offside.
 In the 85th minute, Hölzenbein was fouled again, but no penalty this time.
 Eventually, West Germany, the 1972 European champions, also won the 1974 World Cup.

 This was the only case of the reigning European champions winning the World Cup, until Spain (winners of the UEFA Euro 2008) defeated the Netherlands in the 2010 FIFA World Cup final.
+Spain repeated the feat years later, winning the UEFA Euro 2024 and then the 2026 FIFA World Cup.
 France have also held both trophies at the same time, albeit in a different order, by winning the 1998 FIFA World Cup followed by the UEFA Euro 2000.

 This was only the second time that a team had won the World Cup after losing a match in the finals (West Germany losing to East Germany during the group stage).
 The previous occasion was West Germany's earlier win in 1954.